Sebastianhju/Runeterra-5e/Items/Uncommons.md

 **Overhead Smash**: Whenever you critically hit with *Nimbus Staff* you deal 1d6 additional bludgeoning damage and recharge two charges.

+_Carve: Your armor class is reduced by one for every third stack of carve you have, up to a maximum of twelve._

 ---

 ## Null-Magic Mantle